Mauitron/Void-Vault/README.md

 ## Zero storage.
 Zero trust.
 Zero compromise.

 ## Addressing common assumptions
-1. No, "7 dimensional", "Path", "Bidirectional temporal dependency" are not metaphors or marketing gibberish.
+1. No, "7 dimensional", "Path", "Bidirectional path dependency" are not metaphors or marketing gibberish.
    Void Vault **IS** a spatial, input bidirectional dependent, solution to deterministic password generation that uses continuous movement through 7 spatial dimensions.
 Your binary typically grows by 1.5-2 MB. this is that geometry.